riyazdf/riyazdf.github.io/_includes/about.md

 I'm a proud member of HKN, the EECS Honor society.

-In my spare time I like to learn new skills (recently, web scraping with BeautifulSoup), and play tennis.
+In my spare time I like to learn new skills (recently, web scraping with BeautifulSoup, Android programming, and playing with Jekyll on this website!), and play tennis.

-While I enjoy working with many aspects of the EECS world, my particular interests include big data and biocomputing (I've done some work with RNA sequencing).
+While I enjoy working with many aspects of the EECS world, my particular interests include big data, biocomputing, and artificial intelligence.